MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 - payload serialization rules
 - service discovery mechanism
 - remote procedure call mechanism(RPC)

-Syslog format for direct interface to SIEM at the SOC.

-other proprietary formats over IP are possible.

 Advantages of SOME/IP Protocol
 SOME/IP protocol has many advantages compared to traditional automotive protocols like CAN, LIN, and MOST.
 Some of the worth-noting advantages of SOME/IP are the following: